 A family member calls it my “coming out,” a booklet I wrote years ago about the universalist spirituality evolving in my life.
 Called Invitation to The Overview, you can freely download it here.

-The central image comes from space explorers.
-It is called the The Overview Effect—a term coined by writer, Frank White—that moment when we turn and see our planet suspended in the vastness of space.
+The central image comes from space exploration.
+Described as the The Overview Effect—a term coined by writer Frank White—it is that moment when space travelers turn and see our planet suspended in the vastness of space.
 For everyone who experiences it, this vantage point is life-changing, transforming their view of Earth and humankind’s place upon it.
-Here are firsthand words.
+Here are some firsthand words from astronauts.

 “For those who have seen the Earth from space, and for the hundreds and perhaps thousands more who will, the experience most certainly changes your perspective.
 The things that we share in our world are far more valuable than those which divide us.” – Donald Williams, U.S.A.

 “A Chinese tale tells of some men sent to harm a young girl who, upon seeing her beauty, become her protectors rather than her violators.
 That’s how I felt seeing the Earth for the first time.
 I could not help but love and cherish her.” – Taylor Wang, China/U.S.A.

 In many countries – my home nation of America included – we no longer have a vision of what unites us within our own boundaries, let alone what binds us to humanity across the planet.
 Nationalism is ascendant around the globe.
 Ultimately, this is spiritual regression, a return to tribal thinking, a reversal of our necessary evolution as a species.
 It could ultimately destroy us.